 10. Where can you buy it?

 Best quality saffron can be bought simply and directly from here.
-They import this fantastic spice from Iran’s best crops where saffron flower is picked only manually.
+They import this fantastic spice from Spanish’s best crops where saffron flower is picked only manually.

 Enjoy reading this?